Learn all about the fabrics for sewing clothing so that you’ll love to sew that fabric and love to wear the clothing you make with it!

-Rayon challis works well for fluid tops, fluid dresses, and fluid skirts.
+Rayon challis works well for items that need to drape.
 Rayon challis will not work well for a fitted item because it’s not strong.
 It works best for loose or semi-fitted silhouettes.

 2. Cotton Lycra Jersey

 There are lots of loose, drapey styles that are popular right now, and lots of new patterns to reflect this.
-The best and most inexpensive fabric to use is rayon spandex jersey*.
-I have only ordered a couple of rayon spandex cuts, and I would be careful about weight and quality.
+The best fabric that lasts the longest is bamboo rayon spandex jersey*.

-Rayon spandex is a little bit trickier to sew with since it’s so lightweight, but after some practice you can sew with it.
-I like to use rayon spandex for drapey tops, drapey tunics, and drapey dresses.
+Bamboo rayon spandex is a little bit trickier to sew with since it’s lightweight, but after some practice you can sew with it.
+I like to use it for drapey tops, drapey tunics, and drapey dresses.

-Rayon is made from wood pulp, and there’s also bamboo rayon spandex* which is bamboo.
-It’s more expensive, but easier to sew with and rarely transparent.
+Bamboo rayon spandex is made from bamboo pulp.
+It’s more expensive than regular rayon, but it’s easier to sew with and rarely transparent.
 It feels like really fancy fabric, and it holds up better to wear than regular rayon.

 5. French Terry